azya52/carrera/README.md

 # CarAttiny25
-Carrera 143 car custom firmware.
+Custom firmware for Carrera Digital 143 decoder.
 All functions work with standart Digital 143 Black Box.

 Additional features:
 - Ghost car funciton,
-- Speed limit function.
+- Speed limit.

 I also plan to add support for the light.